Published on June 28, 2026

 June 22

-During Monday’s Town Council meeting, the Council: held a joint dinner with the Advisory Committee for Environmental Sustainability; approved a resolution appointing David Thrower as the Town’s municipal judge and Christopher Randall as associate municipal judge; approved a resolution adopting findings of fact related to the denial of the application for approval of a Planned Development Plan Amendment for Superior Marketplace and ratifying the denial; approved a resolution removing a member of the Planning Commission; held a public hearing and approved the application for a new Entertainment Facilities License for LIV NailSpa LLC located at 404 Marshall Road; held a continued public hearing and denied an ordinance annexing to the Town the real property located at 7494 Marshall Drive, zoning such property as Planned Development; and approved a resolution adopting the Drought Mitigation Plan.
+During Monday’s Town Council meeting, the Council: held a joint dinner with the Advisory Committee for Environmental Sustainability; approved a resolution appointing David Thrower as the Town’s municipal judge and Christopher Randall as associate municipal judge; approved a resolution adopting findings of fact related to the denial of the application for approval of a Planned Development Plan Amendment for Superior Marketplace and ratifying the denial; approved a resolution removing a member of the Planning Commission; held a public hearing and approved the application for a new Entertainment Facilities License for LIV NailSpa LLC located at 404 Marshall Road; held a continued public hearing and denied an ordinance annexing and zoning as Planned Development the real property located at 7494 Marshall Drive; and approved a resolution adopting the Drought Mitigation Plan.

 Keeping up-to-date on Town activities and events has never been easier!
 Below are several great ways to stay informed or request information: